-Icosa Water applied to be the sewerage services appointee for the site under the unserved criterion set out in section 7(4)(b) of the Water Industry Act 1991 ("WIA91").
-Icosa Water will serve the Site by way of bulk discharge agreement with Southern Water.
+Icosa Water applied to be the sewerage services provider for the Site under the unserved criterion set out in section 7(4)(b) of the Water Industry Act 1991 ("WIA91").
+Icosa Water will serve the Site by way of a bulk discharge agreement with Southern Water.

-3.1 Unserved status of the Site
+3.1 Unserved status of the site

 To qualify under the unserved criterion, an applicant must show that at the time the appointment is made, none of the premises in the proposed area of appointment is served by the existing appointee.

-Icosa Water has provided an independent report which confirms that the Site is unserved.
-It is a greenfield site previously used as general farmland.
-Southern Water has confirmed that it is unaware of any sewerage connections or assets on the Site.

-Having reviewed the facts of this Site, the independent report and correspondence from Southern Water, we consider the Site to be unserved.
+The Site is a greenfield site and Southern Water has confirmed it is not aware of any assets on the Site.
+Having reviewed the facts of this Site and an independent report commissioned by Icosa Water, we consider the Site to be unserved.